Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The isoperimetric mass and the isoperimetric Penrose inequality

 It is immediately checked from the above definition that, if an exhaustion consists of isoperimetric sets, this automatically realizes the required supremum.
-In particular, in nonnegative scalar curvature, the following holds. \begin{lemma} Let $(M, g)$ be a $3$-dimensional $\CS^0$-Asymptotically Flat Riemannian manifold with nonnegative scalar curvature and Ricci curvature bounded from below, endowed with a closed, outermost minimal boundary.
+In particular, if the scalar curvature is nonnegative, the following holds. \begin{lemma} Let $(M, g)$ be a $3$-dimensional $\CS^0$-asymptotically flat Riemannian manifold with nonnegative scalar curvature and Ricci curvature bounded from below, having a closed, outermost minimal boundary.
 Then, we have

-where $E_V$ is isoperimetric of volume $V > 0$. \end{lemma} We should take into account the following \emph{caveat}.
-The sequences of isoperimetric sets $(E_{V_j})_{j\in \N}$ of increasing volume $V_j$ we have at hand do not a priori form an exhaustion.
-However, the useful \cite[Proposition 37]{jauregui_lowersemicontinuitymass0_2019} asserts that, in the $\CS^0$-Asymptotically Flat regime, one can relax the definition of $\ma_{\iso}$ in order to replace the requirement for $(\Omega_j)_{j\in \N}$ to form an exhaustion with $\abs{\partial \Omega_i} \to +\infty$ as $i \to +\infty$, certifying the validity of the above Lemma.
+where $E_V$ is an isoperimetric set of volume $V > 0$. \end{lemma} It should be taken into account the following \emph{caveat}.
+The sequences of isoperimetric sets $(E_{V_j})_{j\in \N}$ of increasing volumes $V_j$ is not a priori form an exhaustion.
+However, the useful result \cite[Proposition 37]{jauregui_lowersemicontinuitymass0_2019} asserts that, in the $\CS^0$-asymptotically flat case, one can relax the definition of $\ma_{\iso}$ in order to replace the requirement that $(\Omega_j)_{j\in \N}$ form an exhaustion, with the assumption $\abs{\partial \Omega_i} \to +\infty$ as $i \to +\infty$, establishing the validity of the above lemma.